• Skip to primary navigation

 This recipe uses simple to find, yet delicious ingredients to create an impressive entree!
 Here's what you'll need:

-Make sure to use large portabella mushrooms, about 5-inches across.
+• Mushrooms - This recipe uses a combination of portobello mushrooms (which get roasted whole) and white mushrooms (which are diced and sautéed).
+Make sure to use large portobello mushrooms, about 5-inches across.
 If you can't find the right size, just purchase extra smaller mushrooms.
-You can replace the white mushrooms with brown mushrooms, or even wild mushrooms, if you prefer.
+The white mushrooms can be replaced with brown mushrooms, or even wild mushrooms.

+• Pastry - The mushrooms get wrapped in puff pastry before baking.
 Puff pastry is usually found in the freezer section.
-It needs to stay chilled, so defrost it in the refrigerator overnight before using.
+It needs to stay chilled, so defrost it in your refrigerator overnight before using.

 Vegan Option

-The recipe ingredients grouped together on a wood board.
+Mushroom Wellington recipe ingredients grouped together on a wood cutting board.

 How to Make a Mushroom Wellington